Libensemble/libensemble/docs/tutorials/jobcontroller_forces_tutorial.rst

             line = ""  # In case file is empty or not yet created return line

-We use libEnsemble's built-in message number tags in place of indescriptive integers. ``perturb()`` is used to randomize the work-load of particle calculations for testing purposes.
-Our compiled code outputs forces values and statuses with a ``.stat`` file; the second function parses that file.
+We use libEnsemble's message number tags to communicate the worker's status to the manager.
+For testing purposes, the ``perturb()`` function randomizes the resources used for each calculation.
+The second function parses forces values and statuses in the ``.stat`` file produced by our rompiled code.
 Now we can write the actual ``sim_f``.
-We'll first write the function definition, extract our parameters from ``sim_specs``, define a random seed, and use ``perturb()`` to variate our particle counts.
+We'll first write the function definition, extract our parameters from ``sim_specs``, define a random seed, and use ``perturb()`` to randomize our particle counts.

 .. code-block:: python
     :linenos: